ArtanaFio/TOP-Etch-a-Sketch/README.md

 --- Successfully coded the rainbow function
 --- Created the pencil button to increase a div element's background color by 10% until it
     reaches 100% when the mouse hovers over it.

+11/16/2023 5:26 PM
+--- Need to move buttons around.
+Considering moving the buttons back to the "left"
+    div.
+--- Need to include event listeners for touch to work with mobile devices.